 The Albinelli Covered Market has been recognised as a Monument of National Interest.

-The beauty of the hills and the building itself make it the ideal site for many events or relaxing weekends in Modena and surrounding areas.
+The beauty of the hills and the building itself make it the ideal site for many events or relaxing weekends.

-A brief summary of the best things to do in Modena Italy:
+A brief summary of the best things to do:

 - ENZO FERRARI MUSEUM